hyperlane-xyz/hyperlane-content/CONTRIBUTING.md

 - Your wallet address for rewards (if approved)

 ## Approval Process
-You will qualify for rewards if your content is approved by the Hyperlane team.
-This is our approval process:
+Although we love as much content as possible, this will be a trusted guide for developers so we can only merge PRs that meet a quality standard.
+We'll be following this process:
 - You open a PR with your new content following these guidelines
 - Hyperlane will mark your PR with the `In review` label
-- Someone from the Hyperlane team might make some comments or request edits to your content
+- Someone from the Hyperlane team might make some comments or request edits to your content, and approve/decline within 5 days
-- Once all comments are addressed, the content will be approved or declined within 5 days
-- We will add a comment to let you know it is approved or declined and what reward(s) you qualify for.
-If applicable, we will confirm with you how you'd like to receive the token rewards
-- Once confirmed, the PR will be merged and tokens sent.
-We will comment the transaction information
+- Once confirmed, the PR will be merged!

-## Rewards
-Hyperlane will reward **approved** content in tokens, equating to these amounts in USD:

-- $200 for approved articles
-- $200-300 for approved videos
-- $50-100 for approved infographics
-- $50-$300 for approved Twitter threads (depending on audience size)
-- $100-200 for approved Hyperlane documentation improvements
-- $300-500 for a small coding project

-Additionally:
-- OG Contributors role for contributors who get content merged within the first month of this program
-- Hyperlane Top Contributor role to participants with 2 or more rewarded contributions
-- Website mention for 5 or more rewarded contributions (Twitter handle + picture)